joseph-schiro/Starfield-QOL/README.md

 ========== ENABLE MODDING IN STARFIELD (XBOX GAMEPASS VERSION) =========

+NOTE: THIS STEP IS NOT NEEDED IF YOU DO THE AUTO INSTALL

 [ 1 ] Open the original “Starfield” folder.
 [ 2 ] Create a new txt file, rename it to “StarfieldCustom.ini”
 [ 3 ] Open the new .ini file, and input these lines: